| Aberdeen

 Hutcheson’s comment that their eldest son was the most ignorant child

 presented for examination in many years.
+The family

 fled into Glasgow seeking civilisation and education.
+Mum adored

 Glasgow.
 A great dirty city, she called it, with considerable affection.
 The